kubernetes101/pib-dev/labs/outer-loop-aks-azure.md

 # the variable is used to uniquely name your clusters
 # the value can be overwritten if needed
 echo $MY_BRANCH

+# make sure your branch is set and pushed remotely
+# commands will fail if you are in main branch
+git branch --show-current

 ```